stevana/stateful-pbt-with-fakes/README-unprocessed.md

 ```

 When we integration test our new component we can use the `fake` instance to
-make the tests fast and determinstic, while when we deploy we use the `real`
+make the tests fast and deterministic, while when we deploy we use the `real`
 instance and because of our stateful property-based tests we know that the fake
-is faithful to the real implementaton.
+is faithful to the real implementation.

 #### Example: file system